car-throttle/awsops/README.md

 Usage: awsops <command> [options]

 Commands:
   ls    List EC2 instances
-  ssh  SSH into an EC2 instance
+  ssh   SSH into an EC2 instance s3cp  Download/upload a file from/to an S3 bucket

 Options:
-  --auth            Optionally use a specified file for authentication --id              Optionally filter by an EC2 instance ID --name            Optionally filter by an EC2 instance's name --only            Optionally return a comma-separated list of fields instead
-                    of rendering a table --security-group  Optionally filter by a security group --help            Show help                                          [boolean] --verbose         Print info/debug statements                          [count]
+  --auth            Optionally use a specified file for authentication --id              When using ls or ssh, optionally filter by an EC2 instance ID --name            When using ls or ssh, optionally filter by an EC2 instance's name --only            When using ls or ssh, optionally return a comma-separated list of fields instead of rendering a table --security-group  When using ls or ssh, optionally filter by a security group --help            Show help                                          [boolean] -q, --quiet       When using s3cp, do not use the progress bar       [boolean] -v, --verbose     Print info/debug statements                          [count]

 Examples:
-  awsops ls --security-group example-group awsops ssh --name instance-name
+  awsops ls --security-group example-group awsops ssh --name instance-name awsops s3cp archive.tar.gz s3://my-archive-bucket/archive-2016-08-12.tar.gz

 Got questions?
 Check out https://github.com/car-throttle/awsops/
 ```